durgadhatri/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_07_explore_sentinel.md

 1. In the **Search resources, services, and docs** search for **resource groups** then select **Resource groups** from the search results.

-1. From the Resource groups page, select the resource group that you created with Microsoft Sentinel, **SC900-ResourceGroup**.
+1. From the Resource groups page, select the resource group  with Microsoft Sentinel, **SC900-ResourceGroup**.

    >**Note**: Working at the resource group level will ensure that any role that is selected will apply to all the resources that are part of the Microsoft Sentinel instance that was created in the previous task.